- 30.3 MP Mirrorless Camera

 Video:

-This function made me capture amazing exhibition videos, which I later posted on my social media accounts.
+This function allowed me to capture fantastic exhibition videos, which I later posted on my social media accounts.

 Those got millions of views.